couchbaselabs/agent-catalog/docs/README.md

 The Agent Catalog package also provides a foundation for analyzing agent performance.
 Agent analysts will follow this
 workflow:

-1. **Log Access**: Your first step is to get access to the `agent_catalog.Auditor` captured logs.
-For logs sent to Couchbase, you can find them in the `agent_catalog_logs` scope of your Couchbase instance.
+1. **Log Access**: Your first step is to get access to the `agentc.Auditor` captured logs.
+For logs sent to Couchbase, you can find them in the `agent_activity.raw_logs` collection of your Couchbase instance.
 For logs stored locally, you can find them in the `./agent-activity` directory. _We recommend the former, as it allows for easy ad-hoc analysis through Couchbase Query and/or Couchbase Analytics._
-2. **Log Analysis**: For users with Couchbase Analytics enabled, we provide three views to help you get started with conversational-based agents:
+2. **Log Transformations**: For users with Couchbase Analytics enabled, we provide four views to help you get started with conversational-based agents:
-    1. `Sessions (sid, start_t, vid, msgs)`, which provides one record per session (alt. trajectory).
+    1. `Sessions (sid, start_t, vid, msgs)`, which provides one record per session (alt. conversation).
 Each session record contains the session ID `sid`, the start time `start_t`, the catalog version `vid`, and a list of messages `msgs`.
 The `msgs` field details all events that occurred during the session (e.g., the user's messages, the response to the user, the internal "thinking" performed by the agent, the agent's transitions between tasks,